 For example, a senior dog can eat an “all life stage” food formula, but their activity level is much lower than a young adult dog who eats the same food, so their caloric needs are lower.
 Now, you can feed both dogs the same food, but the more active dog needs more food than the senior dog.
 A good food choice for your dog should meet their caloric needs but do so in a way that is budget-friendly.

-Dogs that subsist on the same variety of food throughout their life are prone to allergies and sensitivities due to lack of exposure to various ingredients.
-These dogs are also prone to nutritional deficiencies due to their limited diet.
+There's no clear consensus on this yet.
+Some claim dogs don't need variety while others argue that dogs that subsist on the same variety of food throughout their life are prone to allergies and sensitivities due to lack of exposure to various ingredients.

-Look for good dog food brands that offers various “recipes” that you can rotate through your dog’s feeding schedule to avoid these complications.
+To be safe, it may be a good idea to look for pet food brands that offers various “recipes” that you can rotate through your dog’s feeding schedule to avoid these complications.